 In the voluntary sector, the NSPCC runs the Young People’s Centre in Sheffield city centre (tel: 0114 228 9200), which offers counselling and a drop in.
 The YMCA (tel: 0114 268 9930) supports some school counselling services and there are support groups for parents of children with Attention Deficit Disorder (ADHD), run by Family Action tel: 0114 275 0981.

 Ask Sid is a website and online directory developed by Sheffield Information Link, formerly known as Children’s Information Service, in partnership with city wide organisations, pulling together information for children, young people, practitioners, parents and carers.

 ChildLine is a service provided by the NSPCC.
 They have a free, confidential 24 hour helpline and an online information resource.
 Their telephone number is 0800 1111.

 Right Here is a national programme that works with local projects to change the ways that services look after the mental health of young people (aged 16 to 25).
-Please phone 0114 2754157 for Right Here Sheffield if you would like to find out more or contribute to their work.
+Phone 0114 2754157 for Right Here Sheffield if you would like to find out more.

 The Children and Young People's Empowerment Project (ChilYPEP) is a Sheffield-based charity that works with disadvantaged children and young people, encouraging them to voice their thoughts and engage with decision-makers.
 ChilYPEP is also a partner in Right Here Sheffield.